Drug & Alcohol Interventions

 An intervention gathers important people in your loved one’s life–family, friends and colleagues–and confronts your loved one in an honest, compassionate way.
 There is no one way to stage an intervention, but working with a professional interventionist can vastly improve your loved one’s chances of entering treatment.

-New Found Life works with some of the nation’s top interventionists who have proven track records of guiding hundreds of people into treatment.
+New Found Life works with some of the nation’s top interventionists who have proven track records of guiding hundreds of people into treatment, contact us for a recommendation.

 What to Expect During an Intervention